hqztrue/ponyai/homework6/README.md

 Your vehicle should be able to run in the straight lane now.
 It's time to drive it in a corner.

-**Your task**: you need to add lateral planning and control logic to make your vehicle able to run in a corner with uniform velocity `5m/s`.
+**Your task**: Add lateral planning and control algorithms to make your vehicle able to finish a route that contains turns with uniform velocity `5m/s`.
 Your vehicle should finish the routes specified in `simulation_config_2.txt` and `simulation_config_3.txt`.
+You could reuse your code for homework5 to generate the path from the start point to the end point.

 One choice of algorithms might be using bicycle model to plan the motion, and using PID to correct the difference between actual motion and planned motion.
 You are free to choose other algorithms than bicycle model and PID.
 You could find some of algorithms in the lecture slides.